The Community Development Department actively supports several housing programs and initiatives including:

-NEW!
-Handyman Program - Realizing home maintenance is a primary concern for many seniors, the NWSHC, in conjunction with the North West Housing Partnership, launched a new Handyman Program at the end of May 2014 for residents 65+ years of age.
+Handyman Program - Realizing home repairs is a common concern for many seniors, the North West Housing Partnership provides a Senior Handyman Program for Mount Prospect residents 60+ years of age.
 Feedback has been positive and the number of seniors using the program continues to grow each month!

 NWSHC will continue to explore ways to improve transportation options and determine how seniors can make their homes safer and easier to live in as they age.
-Several partner agencies have provided the funding, technical expertise, and resources to make this vision a reality:
+Several partner agencies have provided the funding, technical expertise, and resources to make this vision a reality, including: